Malpua Recipe – Famous Indian Dessert

 |1 Cup (Our 1 Cup = 240 ML) All Purpose Flour (Maida)|

 |1/2 tsp Fennel seeds (Saunf)|

-Preparing Malpua Paste
+Preparing Malpua Paste Preparation Time: 5 Minute

 Once done, add All Purpose flour (Maida), Fennel seeds (Saunf) and Baking powder.
 Mix well.

 - Add warm water gradually to make a smooth paste.
 Do not add all water at one go.
 Mix well.

-Preparing Sugar Syrup (Chashni)
+Preparing Sugar Syrup (Chashni) Preparation Time: 30 Minute

 Please note that we need a 1 string consistent Sugar syrup here.

 - Don’t try to make a shape.
 It will take a round shape on its own.
 You can cut out the extra portions (if any) that spawed after you added paste.